-The Big Sick, Emily V. Gordon and Kumail Nanjiani’s touching, sad, scary, and deeply heart-warming romantic comedy tells us a lot about those old rules you live by.
+The Big Sick, Emily V. Gordon, and Kumail Nanjiani’s touching, sad, scary, and deeply heart-warming romantic comedy tells us a lot about those old rules you live by.
 They’re not so easy to break.
-They turn into “should-s,” they carry guilt; they make you scared.
-And, they confuse you, particularly when it comes to trying to figure out what you can have and even what you want.
+They turn into “should-s,” carry terrible guilt; they make you scared.
+And, along with all that, they confuse you.
+Particularly when it comes to trying to figure out what you can have and even what you want.
 Worse, what if choosing what you want means losing someone you love?
-What if there is more than one loss on the table – which loss is the one that wins?
+What if there is more than one loss on the table?
+Which loss is the one that wins?

 Kumail Nanjiani (Kumail Nanjiani) is a Chicago-based Pakistani stand-up comedian, a profession not exactly in his mother’s lexicon of expectations (he should be a doctor or at least a lawyer).
 But his comedic aspirations are tolerated as long as she arranges his marriage.
 That is the one Pakistani tradition that can’t be broken, even in 21st Century American life.
 Deep down he knows he must not break this rule.
 The consequences are too great.
 He won’t have a family any longer.

-So far, he’s been begrudgingly going along with his mother’s barely disguised matchmaking shenanigans, revealed in those not-so-welcome Sunday night dinner visitors: eligible young Pakistani women.
+So far, he’s begrudgingly going along with his mother’s barely disguised matchmaking shenanigans, in those not-so-welcome Sunday night dinner visitors: eligible young Pakistani women.
 The doorbell rings: “Oh, Kumail, it’s [fill in name of the most recent one], she just dropped by!
 She happened to be in the neighborhood.”
-For some reason (guilt? the pressure of family tradition? a have-to that he can’t break?), he keeps all the photos of these potential wives in a cigar box on his dresser, tossed onto the pile as soon as he arrives back home.
+For some reason (guilt? the pressure of family tradition? a have-to that he can’t break?), he keeps all the photos of “potential wives” in a cigar box on his dresser, tossed on the pile as soon as he gets back home.

 The unexpected comes along, though.
-That unexpected is a woman, and not a Pakistani one.
+That unexpected is a woman.
+But not a Pakistani one.
 She’s Emily Gardner (Zoe Kazan) – a funny adorable flirtatious “heckler” (at his comedy show), someone he might actually love.
-It’s the last thing both were expecting – and actually what both were trying to avoid.
-But, the attraction is strong and they can’t stop it; they become “overwhelmed” by each other and they are falling in love.
+It’s the last thing both were expecting.
+And actually what both were trying to avoid.
+But, the attraction is strong and they can’t stop it; become “overwhelmed” by each other and are falling in love.

 What does Kumail do?
 He lies.
-He lies to Emily and he lies to his family.
-For a while he lives a double life: the Sunday night dinner charade; the photos tossed into his cigar box; and Emily, who is a match; the best he’s ever found.
+Lies to Emily and he lies to his family.
+For a while, he lives a double life: the Sunday night dinner charade; the photos tossed into his cigar box; and Emily, who is a match; the best he’s ever found.
 What other choice does he have, though?
 Honesty is too risky.
 He doesn’t want to lose her – and he doesn’t want to lose his family either.

 Family Rules Or Love?